impressivemachines/ThermalPrinter/TM-T88IV/escpos_epson.md

 # Overview of the valid ESC/POS commands for the TM-T88IV printer

+The detail of the ESC/POS commands can be found at the [official site](https://reference.epson-biz.com/modules/ref_escpos/index.php?content_id=2#).
+On that site, once you select your printer model, it will provide additional implementation details associated with the printer type.

 These are the non-deprecated commands for the printer.

 * **HT** Horizontal tab (09)